 Expenses going online

-The University is moving from the paper expense claims form to an online system, SAP Concur, for most expense claims.
-For more information please see the eExpenses project webpages
+In February and March 2021 the University is moving from the paper expense claims form to SAP Concur eExpenses for most expense claims.
+Social Sciences division will be early adopters of eExpenses to allow for a review before introducing the system more widely.
+For more information please see the eExpenses project webpages.

 Incurring expenses often happens when undertaking work for the University and there are a number of processes in place to help you avoid being out of pocket for costs incurred as part of your work.

-The emphasis is now on the four principles that underpin all University expense claims, which are:
+The University operates four principles that underpin all University expense claims: